-Armagh clinch Ulster hat-trick with thrilling last-gasp win over Donegal
+Armagh clinch Ulster hat-trick with incredible last-gasp win over Donegal

 McLaughlin-inspired Donegal fail to hold on

-Donegal made a blistering start as Geraldine McLaughlin collected a pass from Niamh Hegarty and, when it looked like she was going to take a point, she surprised goalkeeper Anna Carr by taking on the shot and firing a fine side-foot strike into the roof of the net.
+Donegal made a blistering start as Geraldine McLaughlin collected a pass from Niamh Hegarty and, when it looked like she was going to take a point, she surprised goalkeeper Anna Carr by taking on the shot and firing a fine strike into the roof of the net.

 The holders responded well with quickfire points from Mallon and Catherine Marley before taking the lead with their first goal of the afternoon.